LucasDelfino92/morrowindsharp/internallogic.md

 - [**Miscellaneous**](https://github.com/Sigourn/morrowind-improved/blob/master/miscellaneous.md): mods I didn't know where else to fit, but which are great mods on their own anyhow.
 - [**Overhauls**](https://github.com/Sigourn/morrowind-improved/blob/master/overhauls.md): mods that make significant changes to locations, including dungeons, towns, and villages, and don't limit themselves to retextures or minor additions.
 - [**Gameplay**](https://github.com/Sigourn/morrowind-improved/blob/master/gameplay.md): mods that modify how the game plays like, from small tweaks, quality of life improvements, minor radiant quest additions, or mechanical tweaks.
+- [**Balance**](https://github.com/Sigourn/morrowind-improved/blob/master/balance.md): mods that modify the fundamental balance of the game.
+- [**Equipment**](https://github.com/Sigourn/morrowind-improved/blob/master/equipment.md): mods that add new pieces of equipment to the game.
+- [**Better Bodies**](https://github.com/Sigourn/morrowind-improved/blob/master/betterbodies.md): mods that use Better Bodies and New Beast Bodies as a base.

 # INTERNAL LOGIC